Your Deliverable Is the Last Thing the Client Sees. Make Sure It Looks Like It Came From You.

 A fixed output format isn't a minor annoyance.
 It's a client service problem.

 If you've ever manually reformatted a generated document because a client's internal process required a different structure, you've spent time on something that adds zero analytical value.
 The ability to export findings in whatever format the client's workflow requires isn't a feature request.
-It's a baseline expectation for a consulting deliverable template that actually works in practice.
+It's a baseline expectation for any consulting report generation workflow that actually works in practice.

 How Presentation Theme Customization Works in Audity